prakasajudha/pacer-design-system/README.md

 ## 📄 License

-Copyright © 2025 PT Pertamina (Persero).
+Copyright © 2025 PT Pertamina Patra Niaga.
 All rights reserved.

 Proprietary and confidential.
 Unauthorized copying of this software is strictly prohibited.